markNZed/TaskFlow/hub/README.md

 * Synchronization of Tasks across processors
   * Processors send Task updates to Hub via HTTP request
   * The Hub sends diffential Task updates to all relevant processors via websocket
-    * The difference supports merging of distributed Task state
+    * Supports merging of distributed Task state
+    * Supports deletion of object keys (set to null)
+    * Supports unchanged array elements (set to null)
 * Manage oneThread configuration (only one instance of the Task per user)
+  * Additional processors join rather than start
 * manage collaborate configuration (only one instance of the Task per group)
+  * Additional processors join rather than start
 * Task interception
   * When a Task is done the Hub sends the next Task(s)
   * When a Task contains an error the Hub sends an error Task